jgpaiva/unbabel_api/README.md

 * text (required) - the text to be translated.
 * target_language (required) - the language to translate the text to.
 * source_language - the language of text.
 If not supplemented it will be auto-detected from the text.
+* uid - A unique identifier for the job.
+If one is not supplied the system will provide one.
 * callback_url - Once the job is done the result will be posted to this endpoint.
      * For instance: http://news.unbabel.co/unbabel_endpoint/
 * formality (optional) - The tone that should be used in the translation.